-Continuous Improvement Framework Figure 21 Procedure Improvement Services to students, families continually evaluated using debriefings, surveys, pre/posts.
+Continuous Improvement Framework Figure 20 Procedure Improvement Services to students, families continually evaluated using debriefings, surveys, pre/posts.
 Results compiled by evaluator shared with staff; used to refine service delivery.
 Stakeholders (e.g., School Advisory Board), annually give feedback on program and specific services in focus groups, interviews, surveys.
 Stakeholders recommend 1) new services, 2) service modifications, and 3) services that may no longer be needed.
-Project director with evaluator continually reviews individual, student-level data (assessment and attendance data).
-KDE and schools provide student data timely to use in a customizable database.
+Project director with evaluator continually reviews individual, student-level data (assessment data, attendance data).
+Schools provide student data in a timely manner for use with a customizable database.
 Project director provides regular feedback to all staff to ensure students receive appropriate services and that services have desired impact.
-Staff stay up to date on current research and best practices, participating in trainings by the USDOE, KDE, ACT, and other service providers.
+Staff stay up to date on current research and best practices, participating in trainings by the US Department of Education, and other service providers.
 At monthly staff meetings, staff share what they have learned and discuss ways to incorporate knowledge into project.
 Project director provides monthly updates to partners and shares information on activities and modifications to services and service delivery.
-Slack, or similar service, will be used to share information, discuss challenges, and disseminate best practices in real time.
-Project director reports to the Partnership Council Partnership Council will comment and
+Slack, or a similar service, will be used to share information, discuss challenges, and disseminate best practices in real time.
+Project director reports to the Partnership Council the feedback received and improvements made in services and delivery.
+Partnership Council will comment and recommend improvements.